Cost+Docs

 Cancel Button Behavior

 The hosted payment page includes a cancel button.
-When the customer clicks it, they are redirected back to the return_url.
-The order status will remain new or transition to cancelled, depending on the timing.
+When the customer clicks it, they are redirected to failure_url (if provided) or return_url.
+The order status will transition to cancelled.
 Always verify the order status via the API or webhooks rather than relying on the redirect alone.

 On this page